-Suunto SHRM2 heart rate monitor — Whoop competitor likely
+Suunto SHRM2 heart rate monitor — Whoop competitor?

-Suunto SHRM2 heart rate monitor — a new Whoop competitor?
+Suunto SHRM2 heart rate monitor — not the Whoop rival we hoped for

 Gadgets and Wearables spotted a Suunto product with the model code SHRM2, described as a Bluetooth heart rate monitor.
 A good find.
 Here is what else can be pieced together with some more research.